miraliumre/gsm/README.md

 Alternatively, marketplaces like Banggood and AliExpress offer inexpensive writeable SIM cards, though quality and features can vary.

-A critical concern with SIM cards from these marketplaces is the software provided by vendors for programming.
+One possible concern with SIM cards from these marketplaces is that they may sometimes require software provided by the vendors for writing parameters to them.
 Often, this software can be best described as opaque — its origins and functionalities are not transparent, raising legitimate concerns about security and integrity.
-There's a real risk of encountering malware or other malicious software disguised as legitimate programming tools.
+There's a real risk of them containing malware.

-If you find yourself needing to use vendor-provided software, especially from less reputable sources, it is wise to take precautions such as running the software within an isolated virtual machine.
+If you find yourself needing to use vendor-provided software from these less reputable sources, you should take precautions such as running the software within an isolated virtual machine.

 [sysmocom]: https://shop.sysmocom.de/SIM/Cards/